YusukeHosonuma/SwiftUI-Simulator/README.md

 # SwiftUI-Simulator

-Enables the following settings without setting up or restarting the simulator or real device.
+Enables the following settings without settings or restarting the simulator or real device.

 - Any device screen size
 - Light/Dark mode